Matthew Shay

-Matthew R. Shay (born 1962) is a trade association executive currently serving as the president and CEO of the National Retail Federation.
+Matthew R. Shay (born 1962) is an American trade association executive currently serving as the president and CEO of the National Retail Federation.
+He is a frequent guest on CNBC, Fox Business Network, and Bloomberg Television.

 Education

 Shay is a graduate of Wittenberg University in Springfield, Ohio and The Ohio State University College of Law, and holds a master's degree in business administration from the Georgetown University McDonough School of Business.
 He also holds an honorary doctor of humane letters from Wittenberg University and an honorary degree of professional designation in merchandise marketing from the Fashion Institute of Design and Merchandising.

 Career

 Before joining the National Retail Federation, Shay served as president and CEO of the International Franchise Association (IFA).
 Under his leadership, IFA restored the flow of credit to cash-strapped retail and other franchise businesses during the national recession.

 Shay joined IFA in 1993, serving in a variety of capacities, including executive vice president and chief counsel, before being named president and CEO in 2004.
 Prior to joining IFA, Shay was assistant general counsel at the Ohio Council of Retail Merchants in Columbus.